 This is Amy.
 Growthology Lab is the result of both her pain and suffering, as well as the fact that she had purchased the domain about a year ago and it was too good to let it sit in domain purgatory.
 That would be irresponsible domain hoarding.

 Amy felt there was a lot of opportunity to turn entrepreneur culture into cartoons.
 There’s endless opportunities for humor and it is way too much fun to bring them to life.
 She runs her consulting business full-time so she knew the best way to make sure this project saw the light of day was to collaborate with someone else.
 That’s why she sought help from a talented artist to make this idea a reality.

-The artist's name is Atif, and he is a brilliant talent who lives in Marrakesh.
-Amy sends him rough concepts for the cartoons and he does the character design and illustrations.
+The artist's name is Atif, and he is a brilliant talent who lives in Marrakech.
+Amy sends him rough ideas for the cartoons and he does the character design and illustrations.
 He passes them back and she colorizes and fine tunes the dialogue for the final product.
 He's helped capture the emotions and situations terrifically!

 You can follow Atif on Instagram if you want to keep up with some of his other work.

 The cartoons can be enjoyed as standalone images but if you want to understand the reason behind each they will be posted with a write-up on why we are poking fun of each topic.